IELTS [International English Language Testing System]

 Weekly mock tests are conducted to assess the students and to provide them with the real examination atmosphere so as to boost confidence.

-For best IELTS coaching, IELTS practice materials, best IELTS centre at Kollam, IELTS exam centres in Kerala, IELTS exam dates and for best IELTS coaching centre near you, browse and find our reputed branches that provide excellent training in Kollam, Kottarakkara and Pathanamthitta.
+For best IELTS coaching, IELTS practice materials, best IELTS centre at Kollam, IELTS exam centres in Kerala, IELTS exam dates and for best IELTS coaching centre near you, browse and find our reputed branches that provide excellent training in Mevaram, Kollam, Kottarakkara, Pathanamthitta and Karunagappally.

 - IELTS exam coaching in Kollam